phong002/real-estate-etl/README.md

 - Define tasks using Airflow operators (e.g. PythonOperator) and setting up task dependencies
 - Pass data between tasks using XCom (cross-communication)
 - Define a Directed Acyclic Graph (DAG) which contains the collection of tasks to be run
 - Configure DAG scheduling options (e.g. to execute every 24 hours)
+- Configure systemd unit files to enable airflow webserver/scheduler to run continuously in the EC2 instance (ie. starting at boot, restarting in case of failures)

 ## Limitations
+- The process of extracting data from its source by webscraping is not ideal.
+Apart from ethical considerations, websites can change their HTML structure over time, which would cause the webscraper to fail since it relies on specific element identifiers.
-- webscraping instead of api
+-